Well, damn.

 Studies have also found that, "More masculine facial features are more likely to report having been unfaithful in the past."
 Furthermore, "Married couples with more attractive husbands, these husbands report reduced relationship satisfaction and are less supportive of their spouses."

-So before you dismiss the next scrawny guy who approaches you, consider that science thinks he'd make a better boyfriend.
+So before you dismiss the next scrawny guy who approaches you, consider that this limited research concludes that he may make a better boyfriend.

-Caithlyn Hitt is a freelance writer and editor who's work has been featured in Thrillist, Romper, the New York Daily News, and more.
+Caithlyn Hitt is a freelance writer and editor who's work has been featured in The Sun, Thrillist, Romper, the New York Daily News, and more.